 It reminded me of a delightful time back when my Mama, who is currently suffering from the last stages of dementia, could still remember how to walk.
 Mama loved to go swimming.
 She loved to be in the water.
 At the time, we had a membership at a wellness center that included an indoor pool.
-The majority of my time in the pool was spent walking backwards while facing Mama so she would walk frontwards as we ambled back and forth in the water.
-At the time, one of the attendants mentioned that walking backwards was good for the brain – it helps with memory.
+The majority of my time in the pool was spent walking backward while facing Mama so she would walk frontwards as we ambled back and forth in the water.
+At the time, one of the attendants mentioned that walking backward was good for the brain – it helps with memory.

 Well, that was encouraging.
 But that was then and life moved on.
 Mama forgot how to walk and we stopped going to the pool.

 So there I was on the treadmill set for reverse and the wonderful memory of Mama and I walking back and forth in the pool came back to me.
-I remembered the statement someone had said about walking backwards being good for memory and wondered if it was really true.
+I remembered the statement someone had said about walking backward being good for memory and wondered if it was really true.

 In a previous post, “Keep Smelln’ Them Flowers” I wrote about the benefits of brain function regarding the olfactory system with the sense of smell.

 I wondered if that could apply to other senses as well.
 I did a bit of research on Google, and it turns out that the internet has a lot to say on the subject.
-I learned that walking backwards falls into a category of actions called ‘neurobic exercises’.
+I learned that walking backward falls into a category of actions called ‘neurobic exercises’.